rkp8000/succinctly_in_silico/_posts/2016-10-14-testing-scientific-code.md

     assert n_spikes == 0
 {% endhighlight %}

 One other important thing to note is that each test should be completely self-contained.
 That is, no test should rely on the results of other tests.
-This way they can all be run indepednently.
+This way they can all be run independently.
+Additionally, test names should be very descriptive so that a user can figure out what's being tested as quickly as possible.
+This is one of the times when typical style rules about maximum line length can be ignored.
+These tests are fairly simple, but if they can't be completely described in the title they should contain an accompanying docstring describing what they're testing in more detail.

 When we have written all four of the tests for the model neuron component of our analysis, the file test_model_neuron_analysis.py will contain the following.